silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_recipe_basic_2.0.0.md

   * `$classes_to_search`
   * `$search_index_class` removed, use `Injector::inst()->get(\CWP\Search\CwpSearchEngine::class . '.search_index')` instead.
 * `BasePage::getAvailableTranslations` has been removed, use `FluentExtension::Locales` instead (`$Locales` from a template).
+* All PDF export functionality from `BasePage` and `BasePageController` has been removed and moved to a new module [cwp/cwp-pdfexport](https://github.com/silverstripe/cwp-pdfexport).

 For a detailed list of changes, see the full changelog below.